 Aga Khan Mausoleum Aswan information, tours, Booking

 Aga Khan mausoleum built according to his wife Yvette Blanche Labrousse’s wishes.
 She also known as Begum Om Habibeh Aga Khan and then given the title Mata Salama.
 When Aga Khan knew that he will die, he decided to build a location for his burial place.
 He liked it to be somewhere along the West Bank of the Nile River.
-Om Habibeh oversaw the construction of the Aga Khan Mausoleum.
+Om Habibeh oversaw the construction of the mausoleum.
 It was after her husband died.
 She finished the project in 16 months with the help of famous architects and contractors.
-Aga Khan mausoleum structure recognizable by its elegance.
+In fact, the mausoleum structure recognizable by its elegance.
 It also recognizable by its special use of pink granite and calcareous sandstone.
 The interior of the building features light colors and red carpet.